August 14, 2020

 All these artists have influenced my style in different ways.
 Some influenced (and continue to influence) my approach, to know when to be brave, step forward and when to stay in the shadows and observe.

-TPL: Victoria is unfortunately going through a second wave of COVID-19, and some areas are faced with total lockdown whilst other areas statewide are on level 3 or 4 restrictions...regarding your Project ISOLATION PORTRAITS, what are your feelings and the general feeling of your community second time around?
+TPL: Victoria is unfortunately going through it's second wave of COVID-19, and some areas are faced with total lockdown whilst other areas statewide are on level 3 or 4 restrictions...regarding your Project ISOLATION PORTRAITS, what are your feelings and the general feeling of your community second time around?

 SP: In the second stage of the project the community felt very different.
 Restrictions were still in place until the end of May, and then relaxed a little in June, but we were still in isolation and encouraged to stay home.
 Some people were returning to the workplace and transitioning from home schooling.
 People seemed to be going back to the usual busyness of their pre-COVID-19 lives.
 There was less willingness and ability to participate in this series.
 Many people also appeared tired, frustrated and worn down.